 - be able to immediately add audio and photo to each profile;

-- analyze the information and use the data obtained to prepare the research on the role of product design for startups.
+- analyze the information and use the data obtained to prepare the research on the role of digital product design for startups.

 4. We prepared a well-thought list of questions